jaskaran1031/jaskaran1031.github.io/README.md

 ### 1. Create a GitHub account
 In the book _Modern Technical Communication_, Andrew Etter explains why GitHub is a great choice for a Distributed Version Control system (DVCs) compared to a centralized system (Click [here](https://en.wikipedia.org/wiki/Distributed_version_control) for more info on DVCs).
 He explains that the key factor for GitHub being a great platform is the fast performance, allowing offline work and support concurrent work on the same file.
 GitHub also helps us to host static sites with way more simplicity.
 There is no need to install specific external programs or files.
-For future developers like you, GitHub is fully accessible and controllable through your terminal and can also provide enhanced functionality and features.
+For future developers like you, GitHub is fully accessible and controllable through your terminal and can also provide enhanced functionality and features. \
-So to start, your first step towards hosting your resume on GitHub is to open an account under www.github.com.
+To start of with our first step towards hosting a resume on GitHub

+> 1.Open an account under `www.github.com`.
 An account will allow us to have all these features for posting our resume.

 ### 2. Create a repository
 In the book, Etter goes on and explains how repositories are used to store documents and files.
 Why use a repository?
 Etter prioritizes the fact that with repositories we can have files, documents, and codes stay synced and updated.
 This would result to encourage developers to further contribute to files and have updated repositories.
 It is also great when working together with a team where everyone needs to contribute to the final product.
 The repository can allow you to make different team-member branches and work on their part of the project independently without interfering with the main source.
 Why would you want this?
 It makes your project safe from unknown bugs that might develop if you and your team members merge branches into the project.
 In your case, you are just looking for uploading a resume which is not necessary to do.